rizz-mangwai/bryann/README.md

 - **CSS3** – Modern styling with earthy Ghanaian color palette
 - **JavaScript** – Date logic & name calculation
 No frameworks, no build tools — pure front-end magic.

-## How to Use Locally

-1. Clone the repo: